-The proposal project narrative should clearly lay out the background and state the problem motivating the proposed work, how it responds to the priorities of this funding opportunity, and how it will lay the foundation for future work.
-The proposal should also define who appropriate end user groups are, demonstrate their involvement in the project, and how research results will be put to use.
+The proposal project narrative should clearly lay out the focal topic or geographic issue of the proposal, how it responds to the priorities of this funding opportunity, and how it will lay the foundation for future work.
+The proposal should also define who appropriate end user groups are, and demonstrate their involvement throughout the project.
 Applicants should budget travel to attend and participate in annual National Sea Grant Aquaculture Symposiums.
 Dates and location for the Symposiums will be announced annually by the National Sea Grant Office.